indianajson/can-i-take-over-dns/README.md

 We welcome contributions!

-We need new DNS providers added with information of their vulernability status.
+We need new DNS providers added with information of their vulnerability status.
 You can submit new services [here](https://github.com/indianajson/can-i-take-over-dns/issues/new?assignees=&labels=&template=add--or-update--dns-provider.md&title=%5BService+Name%5D+-+%5BStatus%5D)!
 We have a list of DNS providers that need to be investigated [here](https://github.com/indianajson/can-i-take-over-dns/issues/13).

 ## Press

+>"How does one know whether a DNS provider is exploitable?
+There is a frequently updated list published on GitHub called “Can I take over DNS,” which has been documenting exploitability by DNS provider over the past several years."<br>[Brian Krebs](https://krebsonsecurity.com/2024/07/dont-let-your-domain-name-become-a-sitting-duck/)

 >"I honestly think this is a great resource for security researchers and bug bounty hunters."<br>
 [@0xpatrik](https://securitytrails.com/blog/blast-radius-dns-takeovers)